 Brad Cairns explains 'Buffer Management,' a way of keeping the panel saw operator delivering pieces to the edgebander at the right pace.

-Cairns will bring this approach to Lean Management to an April 11 conference track at Cabinets & Closets 2017 near Chicago.
-Cairns, who runs Signature Wood Systems in Ontario, also directs the Center for Lean Learning.
+Cairns runs Signature Wood Systems in Ontario and also directs the Center for Lean Learning.
 Here's how Cairns describes his workflow technique: